-The Inertia Requirements Methodology document38 details the minimum inertia calculation method to be used and defines the inertia sub-networks.
-The most recent inertia requirements are utilised when assessing inertia across the NEM, and are available via AEMO's website39.
+The Inertia Requirements Methodology39 details the inertia calculation methods to be used, identifies relevant inertia sub-networks, and describes the methodology by which synthetic inertia services will be quantified and approved for use in meeting inertia requirements.
+The most recent inertia requirements are utilised when assessing inertia across the NEM, and are available via AEMO's website40.